TJ Cowlishaw – The First Nations fashion designer with a deadly message

 What’s the significance of the words Deadly and True Gawwd that are featured on your designs?

 I wanted people to understand that I am part of a generation that has lost our language.
-Due to my Nanna being part of Stolen Generation, I don’t have much knowledge of her native language.
+Due to my Nanna being part of Stolen Generation and getting dementia, I don’t have much knowledge of her native language.
 As Next Generation, this is why I use slang terms in my apparel collection.
 These slang words are commonly used within our communities:

 • True Gawwd is either an agreement or adding that extra passion to your or someone’s statement.
 Like, “I swear to God” I want to use fashion as a platform to promote positive quotes with our designs and for Mob to show how deadly they are when wearing our garments.